knative/docs/docs/developer/eventing/sources/apiserversource/getting-started/README.md

     ```bash
     kubectl delete namespace <namespace>
     ```
-    Where `<namespace>` is the name of the namespace that you created in step 1 above.
+    Where `<namespace>` is the name of the namespace that you created in step 1 earlier.